 So far more than $34,000 has been donated.

-The couple are also campaigning to have a federally funded vaccine for, the strain that caused Robbie’s infection and is responsible for 90 per cent of cases of in WA.
+The couple are also campaigning to have a federally funded vaccine for meningococcal B, the strain that caused Robbie’s infection and is responsible for 90 per cent of cases of meningococcal disease in WA.

-While a vaccine againststrain is part of the national immunisation program, several attempts to have the B vaccine funded since 2014 have failed.
+While a vaccine against meningococcal C strain is part of the national immunisation program, several attempts to have the B vaccine funded since 2014 have failed.

-“A lot of parents still don’t even know about, let alone this vaccine,” Ms Scofield said.
+“A lot of parents still don’t even know about meningococcal disease, let alone this vaccine,” Ms Scofield said.

 “We don’t want any other family to have to fight the battle Robbie has.”